Header Image

 • Sodium channels begin to close again before the potential peak

-• The voltage-dependent potassium channels open, allowing K+ ions to flow from the cell interior into the extracellular space
+• The voltage-dependent potassium channels open, allowing K+ ions to flow from the inside of the cell into the extracellular space

 • The conductivity of the potassium channels reaches its maximum when almost all sodium channels are already inactivated